EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 Notes:
 * This section covers the process for Ubuntu/Debian and will be expanded with more detail and MacOS instructions soon.
 I'll get round to Windows eventually but for now the process is well explained in [one of the ogx360 readmes](https://github.com/Ryzee119/ogx360/tree/master/Firmware).
-* The flash script under /Firmware was written for my own convenience and may need adapting to your own setup - don't run it without checking.
+* The flash script under /Firmware was written for my own convenience and may need adapting to your own setup - don't run it without checking!
 Use the method below.

-We need to use Avrdude for this and we need to make sure that the bootloader/firmware section of the Arduino's program memory is flashed rather than the normal 'sketch' space addressed by the Arduino IDE.
-This is essential to enabling the device to appear as a HID(-like) device rather than a serial device.
+We need to use Avrdude for this, rather than the Arduino IDE.
 Generally when you flash code onto an Arduino with the IDE it appears to a connected host (e.g. a PC) as a serial device, as this is a feature of the pre-flashed bootloader.
 Some Leonardos come with a version of the bootloader which makes it appear as a keyboard/mouse device and there are plenty of Leonardo-based projects which make use of this.
 In any case, neither of these is what we need and the Arduino IDE can't help us.

 No special hardware (e.g. a programmer) is needed.